alanspace/Grant-Seeker-AI/README.md

 - An API key for Google Gemini (get from [Google AI Studio](https://aistudio.google.com/app/apikey))
 - An API key for Tavily (get from [Tavily](https://tavily.com/))

+Users needs to paste keys in `.env` or set as environment variables directly.

 ### Installation Steps

 1.  **Clone the repository:**